Page Designer

 Caching for Page Designer pages is similar to other pages, with some nuances.

-The rendering or serialization of a page starts with a top-level request from the web adapter that invokes a custom controller, such as Page-Show, on the application server.
-For example, the Page.js controller from the SFRA Page Designer reference implementation uses the following snippet to check if the page is visible.
-Only pages with no visibility rules are pagecached.
+Rendering or serialization starts with a top-level request from the web adapter invoking a custom controller like Page-Show.
+The SFRA Page.js controller uses this snippet to check page visibility.
+Only pages without visibility rules are pagecached.

 Deciding if you want to apply pagecaching in your controller, and how to do so, is effectively a case by case decision.
 Don’t create pagecache conditions in your code that are subject to the request context, thus not pagecacheable in a global manner.